RivanParmar/androlabs/CONTRIBUTING.md

-# Welcome to Andro Labs contributing guide
+# Welcome to Androlabs contributing guide
 Firstly, thanks for any contribution that you make to this project.
 We want to make contributing to this project as easy as possible, be it:
  - A bug report
  - Fixing an issue